 Casablanca (1942)

-There are innumerable emotions attached with travelling.
-Be it the happiness of meeting your loved ones after a long time, the gloominess of leaving a place you may never return to, the excitement of a vacation, the lump in the throat when you wave goodbye and the list goes on.
+There are innumerable emotions attached to travelling.
+Be it the happiness of meeting your loved ones after a long time, the gloominess of leaving a place you may never return to, the excitement of a vacation, or the lump in the throat when you wave goodbye and the list goes on.
 But no matter how you feel, there are some questions about flights nobody has answers to!

-So while you may find flights tiring, scary or monotonous, below are the 5 things you may have no idea about,
+So while you may find flights tiring, scary, or monotonous, below are the 5 things you may have no idea about:

-(Prologue – I am an intelligent person, this is not an intelligent blog.
-See what I did there?)
+(Prologue – I am an intelligent person; this is not an intelligent blog.
+See what I did there? 😉)

 1. Switch off your mobile phones!